jestill/hashtag-norovirus/README.md

 * Visualzation and Analytics environments
 * Data integration services
 * Machine Lerning
+* Graph Databases - for offline storage of social media network.

 This is a proposed project for the University of Michigan 2016 [Hacks With Friends](http://cio.umich.edu/michigan-it/hacks-with-friends).
 This github repository will be a place to collaboratively develop code and documentation.
 Ideally we will expose a Restful ODATA service that could be consumed in multiple contexts.
 We could also choose to present and anlyze the data in a streaming analytics pipeline.